memflow/memflow/README.md

 - run `cargo clippy --all-targets --all-features -- -D warnings` to run clippy linting on everything

 ## Documentation
+Extensive code documentation can be found on [docs.rs](https://docs.rs/memflow/0.1/).

+An additional getting started guide as well as higher level explanations of the inner workings of memflow can be found at [memflow.github.io](https://memflow.github.io).

+If u decide to build the latest documentation you can do it by issueing:

-- run `cargo doc --workspace --no-deps --all-features --open` to compile and open the documentation
+`cargo doc --workspace --no-deps --all-features --open`

-## Usage
+## Basic usage

 - run one of the examples with `cargo run --release --example` (pass nothing to get a list of them).
 - if ran with `qemu_procfs` connector, the runner will request root permissions to set `'CAP_SYS_PTRACE=ep'` on the executables
 - or run the benchmarks `cargo bench` (can pass regex filters).
 Win32 benchmarks currently work only on Linux.